-The Mastery Transcript Consortium (MTC) is a collective of high schools organized around the development and dissemination of an alternative model of assessment, crediting and transcript generation.
-This model calls for students to demonstrate a mastery of skills, knowledge and habits of mind by presenting evidence that is then assessed against an institutionally specific standard of mastery.
+The Mastery Transcript Consortium (MTC) is a collective of high schools organized around the development and dissemination of an alternative model of crediting and transcript generation.
+This model calls for students to demonstrate a mastery of skills, knowledge and habits of mind by presenting evidence that is evaluated against an institutionally specific standard of mastery.

 This MTC model is substantively different from the traditional model of assessment that is typically organized around content oriented courses, Carnegie units for credit and grades.
 The Mastery Transcript model is organized around performance areas (rather than academic departments), mastery standards and micro-credits (rather than grades).
 Each micro-credit applied to a transcript signifies complete mastery of a specific skill, knowledge block or habit of mind as defined by the crediting high school.